smkplus/KamaliDebug/README.md

 ToDo:

+1.optimization ( I call a regex per Debug.LogX I should prevent this in build).

-1.Add more fontstyles , colors and emojis
+2.Add more fontstyles , colors and emojis

-2.Make ScriptableObject for Colors
+3.Make ScriptableObject for Colors